rachsc/StyleSage-tech-test/README.md

 1. Click on **Artists** or go to https://127.0.0.1:8000/artists to see the list of artists.
 Authentication is NOT required.

 2. Now you can click on any artist of the list.
-You will be redirected to http://127.0.0.1:8000/artists/<id:pk> where you can see the albums of the artist and an image of the artist if you uploaded one to the database (this will be explained later in this document).
+You will be redirected to http://127.0.0.1:8000/artists/<id:pk> where you can see the albums of the artist and an image of the artist if you uploaded one to the database (this is explained in the repository for Exercise 3: https://github.com/rachsc/StyleSage-tech-tes-Exercise3).
    Authentication it IS required.